mikenguyen13/data_analysis/_book/24-synthetic-control.md

 -   Synthetic control method (SCM) is a generalization of the [Difference-in-differences] model

+-   SCM is Superior than [Matching Methods] because it not only matches on covariates (i.e., pre-treatment variables), but also outcomes.

 -   For a review of the method, see [@abadie2021a]

 -   SCMs can also be used under the Bayesian framework where we do not have to impose any restrictive priori [@kim2020]